DrSquidX/SquidNet2/README.md

 [+] !stopkeylog                              - Stops the keylogging.
 [+] !listdir                                 - List all of the items in the bots working directory.
 [+] !ransomware                              - Activates the ransomware program inside of the bots.
+[+] !getdiscordtoken                         - Gets the users Discord token if it exists.
+[+] !getwifipass                             - Gets the users saved wifi passwords(windows only).
+[+] !getpasswords                            - Takes the passwords from the 'User Data' chrome file(windows only).
 [+] DDoS Attack Commands:
 [+] !httpflood <website> <delay>             - Make the bots conduct an HTTP Flood Attack on the specified Website.
 [+] !tcpflood <ip> <port> <delay> <pkt_size> - Make the bots concuct a TCP Flood Attack on the specified IP and Port.